Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Results

-We then scrutinize $y/L$ within a swimming cycle in Fig.~\ref{fig:InertiaSchem}b, which shows the presence of a retardation time, $\Delta t^i_R$, measuring the delay between the instant when the wing rotation direction switches and the instant when the swimmer's translation direction switches, which can be seen after both the opening ($i=\mathrm{o}$) and closing ($i=\mathrm{c}$) strokes.
-This is an important indicator for reaching the dynamic regime where the swimmer's inertia is non-negligible.
-We also measured the corresponding retardation distance, $\Delta y^i_R$, as labeled in Fig.~\ref{fig:InertiaSchem}b.
+We scrutinize $\Delta y/L$ within a single swimming cycle, as shown in \R{Fig.~\ref{fig:InertiaSchem}b}. \R{As the swimmer never stops actuating, there is no strict coasting.
+Instead, we see} a retardation process characterized by a time interval, $\Delta t^i_R$, measuring the delay between the instant when the wing rotation reverses and the instant when the swimmer's translation direction reverses \R{(marked by the vertical dashed lines in Fig.~\ref{fig:InertiaSchem}b)}, which can be seen after both the opening ($i=\mathrm{o}$) and closing ($i=\mathrm{c}$) strokes.
+Likewise, we measured the corresponding retardation distance, $\Delta y^i_R$, which is made clear in Fig.~\ref{fig:InertiaSchem}c that shows $\Delta y$ against the wing angle $\theta$ in a cycle. \R{Both results show that for $T_c/T=0.33$, significant retardation occurs, confirming that the case is in the dynamic regime.
+For $T_c/T=5.16\times10^{-5}$, we see that both $\Delta t^i_R$ and $\Delta y^i_R$ are negligible, indicating a quasi-static regime where the swimmer inertia is insignificant.}

-To further investigate the role of the swimmer’s inertia, a second parametric study was performed, varying $T$ and $m_s$ to determine the dependence of $\Delta y^i_R$ and $\Delta t^i_R$ on different $T_c/T$ in both frictional and frictionless media.
-In particular, a frictionless medium can further promote the coasting of the swimmer as the medium deforms more viscously.
-We show $(|\Delta y^c_R|-|\Delta y^o_R|)/L$, in Fig.~\ref{fig:InertiaSchem}c, and $(\Delta t^c_R-\Delta t^o_R)/T$ in the inset, both demonstrating that the retardation is more prolonged after the end of the closing stroke.
-The differences in both retardation distance and time between closing and opening increase with $T_{c}/T$, showing a broken symmetry in the inertial coasting after the two reciprocal strokes in the dynamic regime.
-This is reminiscent of the result in \cite{hubert2021scallop} that a floating dumbbell swimmer can propel itself provided that the respective coasting times for its reciprocal strokes are different.
+\R{For $T_c/T=0.33$, the retardation after the closing stroke is more prolonged in comparison to the retardation after the opening stroke, yielding $\Delta t^c_R>\Delta t^o_R$ and $|\Delta y^c_R|>|\Delta y^o_R|$.} To further understand this difference, a parametric study was performed, varying $T$ and $m_s$ to determine the dependence of $\Delta y^i_R$ and $\Delta t^i_R$ on different $T_c/T$ in both frictional and frictionless media. \R{The absence of friction eliminates the formation of stagnant zones as discussed in Sec.~\ref{sec:jam}, which helps highlight the role of inertial coasting.} We show $|\Delta y^c_R|-|\Delta y^o_R|$, in Fig.~\ref{fig:Ret2}a, and $\Delta t^c_R-\Delta t^o_R$ in Fig.~\ref{fig:Ret2}b, both confirming that the retardation is more prolonged after the end of the closing stroke, and the differences increase with $T_{c}/T$.

-The symmetry breaking mechanism with our scallop swimmer is likely due to the difference in the resistive drag force that opposes the swimmer's translation during coasting after the two respective strokes.
-This force should be proportional to the swimmer's exposed area in the $x-z$ plane, $2L^2\sin(\theta)$, which is larger after opening than closing, resulting in the differences in $\Delta y^i_R$ and $\Delta t^i_R$.
-In Fig.~\ref{fig:InertiaSchem}c, the increase of these differences with $T_c$ is linear in the frictionless cases, while it saturates in the frictional cases at large $T_c$, which is possibly due to the formation of the resistive stagnant zones as the swimmer's hubs press into the granular medium during backward translation.